A list of MRL policies & procedures. If you have questions about any of our policies please contact us.

 Check out the full text, including selection guidelines, of the Collection Development Policy.

-Internet access is available at all MRL locations.
-Patrons may sign up for one hour and must have a library card in good standing (no outstanding fees or fines).
-Visitors and patrons without their library cards with them must present a valid driver’s license when they sign up and will be charged a $1 use fee per person, per location, per day.
-There is a 25 cents per page charge for printing black and white copies, and 50 cents per page for color copies.
-See Internet Use Policy.
+Internet access is available at all library branches for library card holders in good standing (no outstanding fines or fees).
+For guest access visitors must present a valid picture ID when they sign up and will be charged a $1 use fee per person, per location, per day.
+We also have printers available for your use at 25 cents a page for black and white copies, or 50 cents per page for color copies.
+Our computers use Windows 10 and have Office 2016 available for use.

 Wireless Internet Policy